Peer Assisted Study Sessions (PASS)

 What is PASS?

 PASS stands for Peer Assisted Study Sessions and involves senior students leading weekly study sessions for first year students.
-This semester, 12 PASS leaders are running group study workshops for their peers - the largest number ever.

 PASS leaders don't re-teach the subject, rather they share the study strategies that have worked for them and review the input from lectures and readings by forming groups, doing activities and talking about the work.